openedx/edx-platform/openedx/core/djangoapps/catalog/docs/decisions/001-programs-cache.rst

 Below is a (not-necessarily-exhaustive) list of features that depend on the programs cache:

 * The learner dashboard shows “Related Programs” under the cards of courses that are in programs.
-* The programs progress page uses the programs cache.
+* The programs progress page.
 * The creation of external IDs for users enrolled in courses within MicroBachelors programs requires knowledge of programs.
 * The program_enrollments system, which Masters uses for institution-managed enrollments in degree programs, uses the programs cache for validation of when creating associations between program enrollments and course enrollments.
 * The LMS management commands that populate program credentials need knowledge of programs.